 Unmanned aerial vehicles, also known as drones, are a small aircraft designed to act with various degrees of autonomy.
-Of all the drones, the 4k drones are the upcoming stars on this world.
-Many have UHD cameras giving the user that ability to record surrounding terrain and produce high-quality videos.
+Of all the drones, the 4k drones are the upcoming stars in this world.
+Many have UHD cameras giving the user the ability to record surrounding terrain and produce high-quality videos.

 For example, the DGI Phantom 4 Pro can shoot 60fps in 4k with a 24 mm lens.
 It is one of the top drones on the market for the quality of the video, and the built-in stabilization is provided by a 3-axis gimbal.